Trillium petiolatum: Description

+Taxonomy

+Trillium petiolatum was first described by the German–American botanist Frederick Traugott Pursh in 1813.
+The type specimen for this species was gathered by Meriwether Lewis along the Clearwater River (originally called Koos-Koos-Kai-Kai by the Nez Perce people) during the return trip of the Lewis and Clark Expedition in 1806.

 Distribution

 Trillium petiolatum is native to the mountainous areas of the northwestern United States, in Idaho, Oregon, and Washington.

 Ecology

 Trillium petiolatum flowers very early April to late May (depending upon conditions and elevation) but it may bloom earlier upon south-facing slopes.
 It occurs at elevations from 400 to 1400 m, above stream beds, under scrub brush, and near the edges of coniferous and deciduous forests.
 No other Trillium species survives in such harsh conditions.
 Only the habitat of Pseudotrillium rivale, a close relative, approaches the habitat of T. petiolatum in terms of exposure, openness, and seasonal dryness.
 Like T. ovatum, T. petiolatum does not do well in eastern gardens.

 Like other Trillium species, T. petiolatum has a one-leaf vegetative stage followed by a three-leaf vegetative (juvenile) stage.
 After several years of vegetative growth, the plant finally reaches its three-leaf reproductive (flowering) stage.
 It has an indefinite life span of many years.